yvoloshin/yvoloshin.github.io/_posts/2017-10-16-nested-models-in-rails-forms.md

 <% end %>
 ```

 The helper method `simple_form_for` is used to specify the parent model, `workout_type`.
 The first half of the form contains fields for `workout_type`.
 The child objects of `workout_type`, called `exercise_types`, are specified using the helper method `fields_for` that can be seen toward the bottom of the form.
 A partial form `exercise_fields_table` is rendered for each `exercise_type` that has been created in the controller's `new` method.
 And this is all that we need to do in the form itself to render fields belonging to associated models.

-But, there's something else that needs to be done outside the form.
+There is a couple of things that need to be done outside of the form in order to make nested models work.
 We need to let Rails know that the form used to create a new `workout_type` object will also be used to create the child objects `exercise_types`.
 We do this by adding a `accepts_nested_attributes_for` statement in the `workout_type` model, like this:

 ```ruby
 class WorkoutType < ActiveRecord::Base